Pa. Democrats on what went wrong against Donald Trump and what’s next

 From Philadelphia to Scranton, working-class voters shifted rightward.

-“Everyday people are crying out to be heard and the Democratic Party has turned a deaf ear,” said Diana Robinson, a co-deputy director of Make the Road Action in Pennsylvania, a Democratic-leaning group focused on working-class Latinx communities in the state.
+“Everyday people are crying out to be heard and the Democratic Party has turned a deaf ear,” said Diana Robinson, a co-deputy director of Make the Road Action in Pennsylvania, a Democratic-leaning group focused on working-class Latino communities in the state.
 “Last night, years of neglect of working-class people came to an ugly head.”

-Blaming the loss on racism, sexism or xenophobia ignores that Democrats have downplayed “the crises many people are in,” Robinson said.
+Blaming the loss on racism, sexism, or xenophobia ignores that Democrats have downplayed “the crises many people are in,” Robinson said.

 “This election’s mandate is clear: Democrats can’t afford to play it safe.
-The party must confront peoples’ economic suffering head-on.”
+The party must confront people’s economic suffering head-on.”

 And when it comes to rural communities, Democrats ignore how Trump drives up numbers there at their own peril, several strategists said.

-Harris actually invested more time and campaign resources outside of Philadelphia and the suburbs than most Democrats have, but Trump still increased his margins in 65 of 67 counties.
+Harris actually invested more time and campaign resources outside Philadelphia and the suburbs than most Democrats have, but Trump still increased his margins in 65 of 67 counties.
 In a lot of rural red counties, Harris didn’t even crack 20% of the vote.

-“Democrats have to appreciate, it’s not great to lose Blair County by 44 points,” J.J.
-Balaban, a Philadelphia-based Democratic strategist said.
+“Democrats have to appreciate it’s not great to lose Blair County by 44 points,” J.J.
+Balaban, a Philadelphia-based Democratic strategist, said.
 “But there’s nothing that says it has to stay at 44.
 If things continue to get worse in rural areas, that’s gonna make it increasingly more difficult to win statewide.”

 Staff writer Max Marin contributed to this article.